lisp-mirror/eql5/README-1.txt

   [Linux,OSX]
     You need to create links to the modules, see EQL library above.

-In Lisp, use the function QREQUIRE to load a module:
+In Lisp, use function QREQUIRE to load a module:
     (qrequire :network)